 $35 per person (25 minimum needed to offer the training) & travel expenses for 2 people

-NOTE: If people are brought to a site 2Serve has arranged for, the cost will be $85 which covers training, housing, 10 meals, a tee shirt and a certificate of completion upon passing the final exam.
+NOTE: If people are brought to a site 2Serve has arranged for, the cost will be $85 which covers training, housing, 10 meals and a certificate of completion upon passing the final exam.

-This trainer experience was developed to produce competent instructors for the CERT Basic Training course. that accurately and completely conveys the messages and intent CERT training such as safety, teamwork, and understanding ones place in the overall community emergency operations plan.
-They ensure that participants achieve the objectives of the CERT Basic Training course and correctly apply the hands-on skills in a comfortable yet managed learning environment.
+This trainer experience was developed to produce competent instructors for the Basic CERT Training course. that accurately and completely conveys the message and intent of CERT training such as safety, teamwork, and understanding ones place in the overall community emergency operations plan.
+They ensure that participants achieve the objectives of the Basic CERT Training course and can correctly apply the hands-on skills in a comfortable yet managed learning environment.

 1. Complete FEMA Basic CERT